Netcracker/KubeMarine/documentation/Maintenance.md

 There might be a situation when you have to change the pod network used in a cluster.
 The default `podSubnet` (`10.128.0.0/14` for IPv4 and `fd02::/48` for IPv6) may be inappropriate for some reason.

+**Note**: Before proceeding, choose networks for `podSubnet` and `serviceSubnet` carefully, especially in case of IPv6 environments.
+For example, it is not recommended to use networks from deprecated Site-Local scoped address prefix (fec0::/10).
+It is better to use the Unique Local Unicast range (fc00::/7).

 If you are going to deploy a cluster from scratch, you can set custom `podSubnet` in the cluster.yaml:
 ```yaml
 services: